 It is no surprise that Scottish golf has once again punched above its weight as more innovative courses continue to be developed, with stunning improvements being made to some of country’s best known clubs.

 The Ailsa course thats sits on the Ayrshire coast is testament to that, with several holes receiving facelifts and extensions, creating one of the most impressive layouts in world golf.

 Naturally, the traditional greats of Muirfield and The Old Course, which were last year’s number one and three, have not been far displaced, but the ratings have shown how much of a difference fresh innovation can make.

-Other Private Chauffeur Scotland favourites such as Cruden Bay and Blairgowrie proudly took their place in the top 100 list, in which Royal County Down and Royal Birkdale finished the highest non-Scottish courses.
+Other Private Tours Scotland favourites such as Cruden Bay and Blairgowrie proudly took their place in the top 100 list, in which Royal County Down and Royal Birkdale finished the highest non-Scottish courses.